Bincy1234/validateCreditCardNumber/README.md

-This repository contains a Go program which validates whether given set of a credit card has the following characteristics:
+This repository contains a Go program which validates whether given set of a credit cards have the following characteristics:

 ► It must start with a 4, 5 or 6.
 ► It must contain exactly 16 digits.